Published by Andrea Hartstein The Indoor Aeroplane The Indoor Aeroplane

 Welcome to the Indoor Aeroplane pages!

-What is indoor flying?
+What is indoor free flight?

 Most of the visitors here are probably already active indoor flyers themselves, but for those of you who are not, here's a short "what's it all about"-section.

 By flying indoors it is possible to build smaller and more fragile models than can be used outdoors.
 The absence of wind and turbulence make flight patterns more predictable, and allows scale models with marginal stability to fly successfully.
+In addition, models won't fly away, as sometimes happen with outdoor free flight models.
 On the other hand, the space available puts an upper limit on model size and weight.
-The smallest models can be flown in an ordinary living room, but most models will require a larger space, such as an indoor sports centre.
-Until a few years ago, indoor flying generally meant only free flight (unsteered) models, but nowadays the availability of ultralight radio control (RC) units have made indoor RC-models very popular.
-The freeflight models are often rubber powered, while small electric motors are the common choice for the RC-planes.
-Another power source are CO2-engines: engines powered by compressed carbon dioxide.
-There are also gliders, launched by hand or using a rubber catapult.
+The smallest models can be flown in an ordinary living room, but most models will require more space, such as an indoor sports centre.

 When it comes to free flight models there are two basic types, duration models and scale models.
 The duration models are built for the sole purpose of flying as long as possible, and are typically extremely lightweight constructions covered with transparent mylar film.
 Such models can weigh less than a gram, and can fly for over half an hour on the power of a twisted rubber band (the world record is actually over 60 minutes).
 The scale models are miniatures of full size aeroplanes, and are heavier and do not fly for as long time as the duration models.
-A popular type is the peanut class: rubber powered models where the wingspan should not exceed 33 cm.
+A popular type is the peanut class: rubber powered models where the wingspan must not exceed 33 cm.
 Such a model will typically fly for about a minute.

 [Powered by FreeBSD] Last updated: